OpsLevel/community-integrations/custom_integration_mapping/Rootly/rootly_setup.md

 ### Step 4: Configure the Extraction Definition

-The extraction definition specifies how OpsLevel will pull data from Jira.
+The extraction definition specifies how OpsLevel will pull data from Rootly.

 1.  **Access Configuration**: Within your custom Rootly integration, find the **Extract and Transform Configuration** section.
 2.  **Define Extractor**: Configure the extractor definition in YAML as follows: